meilisearch/specifications/text/0118-search-api.md

 will be cropped like:

-`…Split The World is a book written by Emily Henry.…`
+`…Split The World is a book written by Emily Henry…`

 and not like: